Kenneth D. Young, Newton Falls, Ohio

 Kenny married the love of his life, Dorothy L. (Frantz) Young on October 19, 1959 and spent 63 loving years together.

-Kenny enjoyed golfing, shooting darts, fishing and bowling but most of all-being surrounded by and adoring his family.
+Kenny enjoyed golfing, shooting darts, fishing, bowling, but most of all-being surrounded by and adoring his family.

-Kenny’s cherished memory will be carried on by his beloved wife, Dorothy L. Young of Newton Falls; daughters, Rhonda (Lee) Willard of Beloit and Connie J. Young-Clonch (Rick Scott) of Lordstown; daughter-in-law, Laura Young; his grandchildren, Lindsay (Justin) Martin, Mitchell (Jessica) Clonch and Haley Willard and his great-grandchildren, Kinsey, Olivia, Addison, Finnley, Evan and Colton.
+Kenny’s cherished memory will be carried on by his beloved wife, Dorothy L. Young of Newton Falls; Daughters: Rhonda (Lee) Willard of Beloit and Connie J. Young-Clonch (Rick Scott) of Lordstown; and Daughter-in-Law Laura Young; His grandchildren: Lindsay (Justin) Martin, Mitchell (Jessica) Clonch, and Haley Willard; and his great-grandchildren: Kinsey, Olivia, Addison, Finnley, Evan, and Colton.

 Arrangements by Cremation & Funeral Service by Gary S. Silvat, Inc. Share memories or send condolences by visiting cremateohio.com.